takipi/api-client/README.md

 ## UDFs

-User Defined Functions make extensive use of the API Client and Utility functions.
+User Defined Functions make extensive use of the API Client and utility functions.

 Within a UDF, the API Client is available from [ContextArgs](https://github.com/takipi/overops-functions/blob/master/overops-functions/src/main/java/com/takipi/udf/ContextArgs.java), which sets hostname and API key from the context.